-1. INTRODUCTION
+I. INTRODUCTION

-Floorplanning is a very crucial step in modern VLSI designs.
-A good floorplan solution has a positive impact on the placement, routing and even manufacturing.
-In floorplanning step, a design contains two types of blocks, hard and soft.
+F LOORPLANNING is a very crucial step in modern very large scale integration (VLSI) designs.
+A good floorplan solution has a positive impact on the placement, routing, and even manufacturing.
+In the floorplanning step, a design contains two types of blocks: hard and soft.
 A hard block is a circuit block with both area and aspect ratio fixed, while a soft one has fixed area, yet flexible aspect ratio.
-Shaping such soft blocks plays an important role in determining the top-level spatial structure of a chip, because the shapes of blocks directly affect the packing quality and the area of a floorplan.
-However, due to the ever-increasing complexity of ICs, the problem of shaping soft blocks is not trivial.
+Shaping such soft blocks plays an important role in determining the toplevel spatial structure of a chip, because the shapes of blocks directly affect the packing quality and the area of a floorplan.
+But, due to the ever-increasing complexity of integrated circuits (ICs), the problem of shaping soft blocks is not trivial.